-Longest days for Earth at this solstice | EarthSky.org
+Longest days accompany December solstice | EarthSky.org

 Days are always longer – as measured from one solar noon to the next – than 24 hours around the solstices, and less than 24 hours around the the equinoxes.

 The days are at their longest now – for the whole globe – because we’re closer to the sun on the December solstice than we are at the June solstice.
 Earth’s perihelion – closest point to the sun – always comes in early January.
 When we’re closest to the sun, our planet is moving a little faster than average in its orbit.
 That means our planet is traveling through space a little farther than average each day.
-The result is that Earth has to rotate a little farther on its axis for the sun to return to its noontime position.
+The result is that Earth has to rotate a little more on its axis for the sun to return to its noontime position.
 Hence the longer solar day.

 Half a minute longer doesn’t sound like much, but the difference adds up.
 For instance, two weeks before the December solstice, noontime comes about seven minutes earlier by the clock than on the December solstice.
 And then two weeks after the December solstice, noon by the clock comes about seven minutes later later by the clock than on the December solstice itself.
-Because the clock and sun are most out of sync right now, some befuddling phenomena cause people to scratch their heads.
+Because the clock and sun are most out of sync right now, some befuddling phenomena cause people to scratch their heads at this time of year.

+Click here to find out the clock time for solar noon at your locality, remembering to check the Solar noon box.

 In the Northern Hemisphere, the year’s earliest sunset precedes the December winter solstice, and the year’s latest sunrise comes after the December winter solstice.